sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 <img src="http://3.bp.blogspot.com/_Eiwce13X738/TRIoYJgWTUI/AAAAAAAAJEk/PGOtRyA304k/s1600/How_to_Draw_Owl.jpg" alt="two steps to draw an owl - draw a circle, draw the rest of the owl">

-This sample work plan is intended to help you get started without going into every detail.
+This work plan is intended to give you a sample way you might approach the problem.

 ##Start the server.